littler-monster/LIFE/README.md

 Then, enter the LIFE_train folder and run train.py

-The LLM generated dataset we use is GossipCop++, and the manual dataset is a LUN.
+The LLM-generated dataset we used is GossipCop++, and the human-written dataset we used is LUN.
 The links are as follows:

 https://github.com/mbzuai-nlp/Fakenews-dataset  https://github.com/jiayingwu19/SheepDog/tree/main/data/news_articles